 Here’s what you do:

-Start with an uneven amount of chains.
-If you are practicing for fun just do about 19.
-That will give you plenty to work with and get used to turning.
-(I do love to swatch.
-If I could offer one piece of advice, it’s to always swatch and learn the stitch before you tackle chaining 100 or whatever to start a blanket.)
+an odd number.
+(If you are practicing for fun just do about 19.
+That will give you plenty to work with and get used to turning.)

 In the third chain from the hook, work one SC, one CH, one SC, (this is the spider) then skip one CH, (CH stands for chain.) and work the spider again.
 (SC-CH-SC).
 Continue across the whole row.
 You should have one extra chain at the end.
 Work a SC into that stitch.
 CH 2 and turn.

-ROW 2: SK (skip) over the first two stitches and find that CH one space.
+SK (skip) over the first two stitches and find that CH one space.
 You’ll want to work your spider into that stitch.
 (SC-CH-SC = Spider.)
 Continue across this row and this time your final SC will be in the top of that turning chain.
 (Yuck!
 I know, and if you hate trying to insert your hook into the tops of turning chains like me, I just go under them, just don’t tell my mom.)
+CH 2 and turn.

 Now repeat ROW 2 over and over for as many rows as you’d like!

 I feel like there are three things to really remember about this pattern:

 1: a spider is SC-CH-SC and always worked into the chain space of the row below.